How to remove ransomware

 Cerber ransomware

-Cerber virus was another significant threat of 2016 as it infected over 150,000 Windows users in July alone, including a total of 161 active virus campaigns.
+Cerber virus was another significant threat in 2016 as it infected over 150,000 Windows users in July alone, including a total of 161 active virus campaigns.
 It was distributed using various exploit kits, including Magnitude, Neutrino, and Rig.

 The malware was updated several times, adding new file extensions and asking for 1.2 BTW for data recovery.
 According to research, the virus was generating around $2.3 million of annual income.

-Additionally, malware authors decided to share the functionality with whoever wants it – for a price.
+Additionally, malware authors decided to share the functionality with whoever wanted it – for a price.
 Cerber is known to be operated as Ransomware-as-a-service (RaaS), and bad actors can use the virus as long as they share 40% of the profits received from ransom payments.
 Bitcoin Mixing Service allows authors to obtain the percentage of payment automatically.

 Another interesting feature is that malware does not target users from ex-Soviet countries, including Azerbaijan, Armenia, Georgia, Belarus, Kyrgyzstan, Kazakhstan, Moldova, Turkmenistan, Tajikistan, Russia, Uzbekistan, and Ukraine.

 While Cerber is an advanced infection, it does have certain weaknesses.
 Several early versions are decryptable, and experts noticed some attacks failing to remove Shadow Volume Copies, allowing victims to restore files without much trouble.
-Nevertheless, several new versions are not decryptable, and virus keeps coming back stronger.
+Nevertheless, several new versions are not decryptable, and the virus keeps coming back stronger.

 Ransomware is boomingAlthough there were several cyber threats in 2000s that were wide-spread (Zeus virus), ransomware is the epidemic of 2010s, and it is not going away any time soon.